programmerq/letsalltrydocker/README.md

 4. run `docker $(docker-machine config dev) ps`
 5. run `docker-machine env dev` to get shell exports (if you want)

-<small>gets you: a docker daemon/host running in a local VM or a cloud provider.
-You will need to install the docker binary for use on the CLI separately/manually.</small>
+<small>\small{gets you: a docker daemon/host running in a local VM or a cloud provider.
+You will need to install the docker binary for use on the CLI separately/manually.}</small>

 ###bare docker binaries